hbkworld/streaming-spec/dimensions.md

 HBM Streaming Protocol differentiates between meta information, and measured data.
 The meta information describes a stream or signal and tells how to interprete the measured data of a signal.

+For both, there is a header telling the signal id, the data belongs to.
+If the data is related to the stream or device, the signal id is 0.

 #### Stream Specific Meta Information

 Everything concerning the whole device or the stream.
 Examples: